 Our current Trust Board members are: Theresa Gattung, Patron, Trustees: Denise Arnold, Solicitor, Don Pilbrow, Chartered Accountant and Marie Grills, Solicitor.
 Nadia Lim is The Trust’s Ambassador.
 The Trust is based in Tauranga, but has supporters throughout New Zealand.

-We employ nine Cambodian staff working on the ground directly with the schools and communities we are helping.
+We employ eight Cambodian staff working on the ground directly with the schools and communities we are helping.
 We have a Memorandum of Understanding with the Ministry of Education, Youth and Sport in Cambodia and we work in partnership with ministry staff to meet their education goals.
 We work closely with trusted, credible Cambodian networks and individuals directly within rural communities.
 That way we can ensure we achieve direct, measurable and sustainable results.

 All of our volunteers meet their own travel and accommodation costs when working in Cambodia or in New Zealand and donate their time and expertise.
 Neither Denise Arnold, nor any of the Trustees or volunteers draw a salary from CCT or claim any of their expenses.
 They all believe passionately in what CCT is doing to put their own money and time in freely.